team10nb/i-can-sort/CONTRIBUTING.md

 ### Coding Convention

-The styleguides in the previous chapter includes our coding convention.
+The styleguide in the previous chapter includes our coding convention.
 We follow the guide we defined, which makes the structure clear and code clean.
 ### Independent quality assurance team

 The team has two members who are mainly responsible for UI design, and they are also responsible for quality assurance.